Responsible AI Question Bank: A Comprehensive Tool for AI Risk Assessment

 It is crucial that model providers conduct ongoing risk assessments and implement effective treatment strategies.
 To ensure a robust risk management process, involving external experts is recommended.
 The evidence supporting compliance with these requirements can be documented in a comprehensive \textit{risk assessment and mitigation report.}

 Effective data governance necessitates that model providers rigorously evaluate the quality of training data sources to ensure they are suitable and free from bias.
 It is also critical to maintain thorough documentation of any training data protected by copyright law.
-Key questions to consider can include \textit{Does the model provider assess the quality of the data sources used for training?} and \textit{Does the model provider document detailed summaries of the use of training data protected under copyright law?} Evidence of adherence to these standards is found in detailed \textit{summaries of the training data employed.} As known solutions to support this, \textit{Datasheets for datasets} \cite{gebru2021datasheets} and \textit{Data bill of materials} can be considered.
+Evidence of adherence to these standards is found in detailed \textit{summaries of the training data employed.} As known solutions to support this, \textit{Datasheets for datasets} \cite{gebru2021datasheets} and \textit{Data bill of materials} can be considered.

 In the area of documentation for downstream providers, it is important for model providers to produce and disseminate comprehensive technical specifications along with clear, understandable instructions for use.
 Providing detailed \textit{technical documentation and user instructions} is essential for the proper implementation and utilization of the models.
 Model providers should transparently demonstrate these practices through the \textit{technical specifications and user manuals} made available to users (i.e., foundation model-based agent developers).